This article was replaced by the following series of articles:

 |Roman flood breaks Nagid of covenant (v22)||Nagid cut off (v 25-27)||Horizontal expansion (8:9)||Fourth beast (v8, 23)|

 |Vile person: profanes temple, set up abomination (v31), persecute for 3½ times (v32-34; 12:7)||Little horn: casts temple down, removes daily, the transgression of desolation (v8-13)||Little horn: persecute God’s people for 3½ limes; (v25)|

 Daniel 11 is quite brief about the earlier kings, but provides much detail about Antiochus III; the father and predecessor of Antiochus IV.
 Critics argue that this emphasis on Antiochus III is a clear indication that the prophecy of the vile person points to Antiochus IV.

 To this we respond as follows: the fourth Persian king (Xerxes) was also highlighted earlier in Daniel 11 (v2), not to identify the Persian king that would follow him, but because his unsuccessful wars against Greece was a key turning point in history that shifted the balance of power in the known world from Mede-Persia to Greece.

-In the same way Antiochus III’s unsuccessful war against the Romans, which is described in Daniel 11, was the key turning point that shifted the balance of power from the Greek Empire to Rome.
-As a result he and his sons had to pay penalties to the Romans, and were left subject to the growing dominance of the Rome.
+In the same way, Antiochus III’s unsuccessful war against the Romans, which is described in Daniel 11, was the key turning point that shifted the balance of power from the Greek Empire to Rome.
+As a result, he and his sons had to pay penalties to the Romans and were left subject to the growing dominance of Rome.

 This explains the significant attention to Antiochus III in Daniel 11.
 It was for the same reason that Xerxes was emphasized in 11:2.
 The purpose was not to identify the king that follow after Antiochus III, but rather that his reign was the key turning point for the shift in dominance from the Greek to the Roman Empires.